helium/HIP/0019-third-party-manufacturers.md

 For an initial launch, we propose favoring:

 - Known community members with demonstrated experience in hardware design and manufacturing
-- Large production batch sizes (10s of thousands of hotspots), rather than prototypes or smaller production runs
+- Large production batch sizes (10s of thousands of Hotspots), rather than prototypes or smaller production runs
 - Hardware designs that emphasize security and reliability rather than novel designs with more unknowns